-The brothers are out together with Joseph one day, absolutely fed up with their brother’s show-boating and his insistence that his brothers acknowledge his importance.
+The brothers are out together and they encounter Joseph one day.
+They are absolutely fed up with their brother’s show-boating and his insistence that his brothers acknowledge his importance.
 He has pushed them too far and they decide to kill him.
 Fortunately for Joseph, there was one brother who made all the difference and without that brother, Joseph’s whole significant future history would have ended right there.

-Today, instead of rehearsing yet again all the details of the story – and it is a truly great story – I want us to stop to think for a moment about the situation this young brother was facing.
+Today, instead of rehearsing yet again all the details of the story – and it is a truly great story – I want us to stop to think for a moment about the situation this older brother was facing.
 The brother’s name was Reuben.
-While Reuben understood their anger Reuben’s problem was that he knew what they were proposing was wrong.
+While Reuben understood the others’ anger Reuben’s problem was that he knew what they were proposing was wrong.

 In terms of modern counselling technique, Reuben was right up there with the best.
 I once worked with an experienced counsellor who had a great reputation for calming down teenagers full of pent-up rage.
 The secret he told me was simple.
 First you don’t stand in front of the angry one.
 That is confrontation.
 You stand beside them looking in the same direction as them.
 Rather than assume you already know where they are coming from, you next seek to get them to explain why they are angry.
 When they feel they are being heard then they are more able to entertain reasonable alternatives.